Pro or Newbie, Be a Smart Traveler: Don't Make These Mistakes

 Traveling with No Cash

 It is convenient to use credit cards and simply swipe through your purchases.
 However, having cash on hand is still the best, especially when you need to purchase small items or for transportation.
 It is not easy to get off a local habal-habal, pedicab, or even tricycle with only your credit card.
+This also applies to visiting countries outside of the Philippines.
+You have to be ready with cash so you don't experience the hassle of unplanned struggles from your commute to your next meal.

 Credit Card Frozen